mixxxdj/mixxx/source/chapters/vinyl_control.rst

 * It is recommended to use a proper DJ sound card that has **multiple** stereo line inputs on it.
-* Alternatively you can use two sound cards, each with a single stereo line in.
+* Alternatively you can use two sound cards, each with a single stereo line in, but this is strongly discouraged.

 Mixxx supports vinyl control input through a single soundcard with at least 4-channels of input (two stereo line-in jacks), or through two separate